joaoibarra/ibarra-news/README.md

 * [Kappuccino](https://github.com/concretesolutions/kappuccino): A framework to simplify the way you do instrumentation tests in your app, using Espresso and Kotlin.
 * [MockWebServer](https://github.com/square/okhttp/tree/master/mockwebserver): A scriptable web server for testing HTTP clients
 * [Github Actions](https://github.com/features/actions): GitHub Actions makes it easy to automate all your software workflows, now with world-class CI/CD.
 Build, test, and deploy your code right from GitHub.
+* [Instrumetation Test Robots](https://academy.realm.io/posts/kau-jake-wharton-testing-robots/): robot pattern allows you to create stable, readable, and maintainable tests with the aid of Kotlin’s language features.